zauberzeug/rosys/README.md

 They can hold their own state, register lifecycle hooks, run methods repeatedly and subscribe to or raise [events](#events).
 Modules can depend on other modules which is mostly implemented by passing them into the constructor.

-### Lifecycle Hooks And Loops
+### Lifecycle Hooks and Loops

 Modules can register functions for being called `on_startup` or `on_shutdown` as well as repeatedly with a given interval with `on_repeat`.

 ### Events

 Modules can provide events to allow connecting otherwise separated modules of the system.
-For example on module might read sensor data and raise an event `NEW_SENSOR_DATA`, without knowing of any consumers.
+For example, one module might read sensor data and raise an event `NEW_SENSOR_DATA`, without knowing of any consumers.
 Another module can register on `NEW_SENSOR_DATA` and act accordingly when being called.

 ### Automations